gmatteo/pseudos_ac_she/README.md

 88_Ra: Rerunning Ra_new.psp8
 89_Ac: Take Ac_new
 90_Th: Running Th_new_new
-91_Pa: AE EOS looks OK but best pseudo has 5.44 df
+91_Pa: AE EOS looks OK but best pseudo has 5.44 df.
+Running Pa_5f_new

 # AE results